KadirYazadzhi/Calculator/README.md

 ### 📝 Description

-This web calculator is built using HTML, CSS, and JavaScript.
+This repository contains a source code for simple calculator create with HTML, CSS and JavaScript.
 It provides a convenient and easy way to perform various mathematical operations directly through the web browser.

 ## 💻 Technologies